upper/upper.io/upper-docs/upper.io/v3/content/postgresql/index.md

 );
 ```

-Use the `psql` command line tool to create the birthday table into the
+The `psql` command line tool is used to run the statements in the `upperio_tests` database:
-`upperio_tests` database.

 ```
 cat example.sql | PGPASSWORD=upperio psql -Uupperio upperio_tests